Temptations Can Weaken Your Faith

-In the desert devil tempted Jesus.
+In the desert, the devil tempted Jesus.
 It was after a fast for 40 days and nights.
-Tempter came to him.
+The tempter came to him.
 He said, "If you are the Son of God, tell these stones to become bread."

-We know that the Adam and Eve also tempted by the Devil.
+We know that Adam and Eve were also tempted by the Devil.
 He told them "You will be like God"

-Even today devil is there to tempt us.
+Even today the devil is there to tempt us.
 He is saying that by cheating you can earn some bucks.
-But we are earning a guilty felling by cheating others.
-Satan says it is very pleasurable and interesting committing adultery.
-But we are earing HIV/AIDS by committing adultery.
+But we are earning a guilty feeling by cheating others.
+Satan says it is very pleasurable and interesting to commit adultery.
+But we are earning HIV/AIDS by committing adultery.
 It is pleasurable for a moment.
 But the lasting suffering is many times greater than the momentary pleasures.
 Satan is always with us.
-Telling do this, do that, go there etc. But we need to judiciously decide whether it is good or bad.
+Tell them to do this, do that, go there, etc. But we need to judiciously decide whether it is good or bad.

-Satan says a little bit smoking is good.
+Satan says a little bit of smoking is good.
 Using little wine is good.
-Little drugs use is not harmful.
+Little drug use is not harmful.
 He uses many lies to deceive us.

 Jesus was hungry.
 As per human thought, there is no wrong in wishing to turn the stones into bread.
 It is a genuine reason for performing a miracle.
-We all are praying for genuine things and for genuine reasons.
-But can you differentiate whether these needs come from God or devil.
+We all are praying for genuine things and genuine reasons.
+But can you differentiate whether these needs come from God or the devil?
 Is it Godly desire or devil's desire?

 When we look for a miracle or pray for granting some wishes, we need to assess it to find whether it is a satanic desire or Godly desire?
-God never want you to be an instrument in the hand of devil.
-We often fell in the trap of Satan and has been used by Satan.
+God never wants you to be an instrument in the hand of the devil.
+We often fall in the trap of Satan and have been used by Satan.

 It is important to exercise your faith for a genuine reason.
 When Jesus turned water into wine, it was for a genuine reason and it happened.
-If Jesus use his faith to turn the stones in to bread as per the request of Satan, it may not happen.
-In such case, Jesus could lose his faith in God.
+If Jesus used his faith to turn the stones into bread as per the request of Satan, it may not happen.
+In such a case, Jesus could lose his faith in God.
 Because he was exercising his faith in the wrong place.

 Jesus did not exercise his faith in the wrong place.
 That is why he did not lose his faith at the time of the genuine reason.
 Jesus performed a miracle at the right time for the right reason.
 That is when the water turned into wine.
-In the right time, right place, right miracle for the genuine reason.
-Miracle happened here.
+At the right time, right place, the right miracle for the genuine reason.
+A miracle happened here.
 It increased his faith too.

 Many times we try to use our faith in silly matters.
 We will not get any results and we believe that it is not possible for us.
-And we loose our faith.
+And we lose our faith.

 Miracles not for our comfort

 Jesus was not looking for his comfort.
-He was looking for the comfort of the people who invited in the wedding.
+He was looking for the comfort of the people who were invited to the wedding.
 Even when Jesus was hungry, he did not look for satisfying his comfort.

-We try to perform miracles for our own comfort.
-We exercise our faith for our own benefit.
-Not for others comfort or benefit.
-That is the another reason we are not getting the desired results from exercising our faith.
+We try to perform miracles for our comfort.
+We exercise our faith for our benefit.
+Not for others' comfort or benefit.
+That is the other reason we are not getting the desired results from exercising our faith.

-If you notice most of the miracles performed by Jesus was for himself.
+If you notice most of the miracles performed by Jesus were not for himself.
 But for the benefit of other individuals.
-He healed the sick and give food to the hungry.
-He opened the eyes of blind and healed the lame and deaf.
+He healed the sick and gave food to the hungry.
+He opened the eyes of the blind and healed the lame and deaf.
 Everything for others.
 One exception was cursing the fig tree.
 I think that is done for teaching his disciples about faith.

 Jesus never did a miracle for showing his bravery.
-Neither he wanted to glorify his own name.
-He wanted to please His father in heaven.
+Neither did he want to glorify his name.
+He wanted to please His Father in heaven.

-When tempter come, we need to carefully analyze whether this desire or requirement is from God or from devil.
-Adam and eve fell into the trap and the mankind was cursed.
+When tempters come, we need to carefully analyze whether this desire or requirement is from God or the devil.
+Adam and Eve fell into the trap and mankind were cursed.

-I am glad that Jesus Overcome the devil.
+I am glad that Jesus overcame the devil.
 That is why He is called worthy.
 Worthy to be sacrificed on the cross for the sin of mankind.
-We follow Jesus who overcome the Devil.
+We follow Jesus who overcomes the Devil.
 So let us rejoice and walk in the paths of Jesus.